Radhakrishna-guntur/docker-demo/README.md

 These variables persist when a container is run from the resulting 70 image.

 4.WORKDIR: WORKDIR sets the working directory for any subsequent RUN, CMD, ENTRYPOINT, COPY, and ADD instructions.

-WORKDIR /app
-If the directory doesn't exist, it will be created.
+WORKDIR /app : If the directory doesn't exist, it will be created.
-COPY and ADD
-Both COPY and ADD instructions copy files from the host into the image.
+5.COPY and ADD : Both COPY and ADD instructions copy files from the host into the image.
 COPY package.json .

 ADD https://example.com/big.tar.xz /usr/src/things/

 COPY is generally preferred for its simplicity.
 ADD has some extra features like tar extraction and remote URL support, but these can make build behavior less predictable.
-RUN
-RUN executes commands in a new layer on top of the current image and commits the results.
+6. RUN : RUN executes commands in a new layer on top of the current image and commits the results.

 RUN apt-get update && apt-get install -y nodejs

 It's a best practice to chain commands with && and clean up in the same RUN instruction to keep layers small.

-71
-CMD
-CMD provides defaults for an executing container.
-There can only be one CMD instruction in a Dockerfile.
+7. CMD : CMD provides defaults for an executing container.
+There can only be one

+CMD instruction in a Dockerfile.

 CMD ["node", "app.js"]

 CMD can be overridden at runtime.
-ENTRYPOINT
-ENTRYPOINT configures a container that will run as an executable.
+8.ENTRYPOINT: ENTRYPOINT configures a container that will run as an executable.

 ENTRYPOINT ["nginx", "-g", "daemon off;"]

 ENTRYPOINT is often used in combination with CMD, where ENTRYPOINT defines the executable and CMD supplies default arguments.

-EXPOSE
-EXPOSE informs Docker that the container listens on specified network ports at runtime.
+9. EXPOSE informs Docker that the container listens on specified network ports at runtime.

 EXPOSE 80 443

 This doesn't actually publish the port; it functions as documentation between the person who builds the image and the person who runs the container.

-72
-VOLUME
-VOLUME creates a mount point and marks it as holding externally mounted volumes from native host or other containers.
+10. VOLUME: VOLUME creates a mount point and marks it as holding externally mounted volumes from native host or other containers.

 VOLUME /data

 This is useful for any mutable and/or user-serviceable parts of your image.
-ARG
-ARG defines a variable that users can pass at build-time to the builder with the docker build command.
+11. ARG : ARG defines a variable that users can pass at build-time to the builder with the docker build command.

 ARG VERSION=latest

 This allows for more flexible image builds.